miguelammatos/Kollaps/README.md

 ### Other links

-+ [Exmaples](./examples/README.md) - list of example applications to test Kollaps.
 + [Installation](./docs/install.md) - step by step installation guide.
-+ [Orchestrators](./docs/orchestrators.md) - container orchestrators supported in Kollaps.
++ [Orchestrators](./docs/orchestrators.md) - container orchestrators supported in Kollaps, and new in 2.0 Baremetal
++ [Examples](./examples/README.md) - list of example applications to test Kollaps.
 + [Videos](./docs/videos.md) - a collection of talks and tutorials.
 + [Wiki](https://github.com/miguelammatos/Kollaps/wiki) - project's wiki page.